They say the devil is in the details.

 We’re here to help.

-Today, 15 states, the District of Columbia, and two US territories have legalized recreational marijuana use.
-In most states legalization has focused more on creating a legal profit-making system than on putting in place the guardrails to protect public health, youth or social equity.
-Our project works with states that have legalized or are considering legalizing cannabis, as well as cities and counties, to develop and share models for safer cannabis policy and provide guidance on policies that can reduce harm, protect against youth and problem cannabis use, and promote social equity.
+As of May of 2021, only 3 states in the U.S. have not legalized cannabis in some form, and 18 states and the District of Columbia have legalized adult-use cannabis retail sales.
+However, in most states legalization has focused more on creating a legal profit-making system than on putting in place the guardrails to protect public health, youth or social equity.
+Our project works with states that have legalized or are considering legalizing cannabis, as well as cities and counties, to develop and share models for safer cannabis policy and provide guidance on policies that can reduce harm, protect youth and reduce problem cannabis use, and promote social equity.
 We draw on the best science available from research on cannabis policy and lessons from tobacco and alcohol control.